With an ex-Uber exec as its new CEO, digital mental health service Mindstrong raises $100 million – TechCrunch

 Daniel Graf has had a long career in the tech industry.
 From founding his own startup in the mid-2000s to working at Google, then Twitter, and finally Uber, the tech business has made him extremely wealthy.

-But after leaving Uber, he wasn’t necessarily interested in working at another business… At least, not until he spent an afternoon in the spring of 2019 with an old friend, General Catalyst managing director Hemant Taneja, walking in San Francisco’s South Park neighborhood and hearing Taneja talk about a new startup called Mindstrong Health.
+But after leaving Uber, he wasn’t necessarily interested in working at another business… at least, not until he spent an afternoon in the spring of 2019 with an old friend, General Catalyst managing director Hemant Taneja, walking in San Francisco’s South Park neighborhood and hearing Taneja talk about a new startup called Mindstrong Health.

 Taneja told Graf that by the fall of that year, he’d be working at Mindstrong… and Taneja was right.

 “I was intrigued by healthtech previously,” said Graf.
-“The problem always was…and it sounds a little too money oriented.. but if there’s no clear visibility around who pays who in a startup, the startup isn’t going to work,” and that was always his issue with healthcare businesses.
+“The problem always was… and it sounds a little too money-oriented… but if there’s no clear visibility around who pays who in a startup, the startup isn’t going to work,” and that was always his issue with healthcare businesses.

 With Mindstrong, which announced today that it has raised $100 million in new financing, the issue of who pays is clear.